wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 ## Why this?

-Keeping secrets secret is a fundamental skill for all developers in today's hostile internet full of scammers and even state-sponsored terrorists.
+Keeping secrets secret is a fundamental skill for all developers, especially in today's hostile internet full of scammers, ransomware gangs, and state-sponsored terrorism using "killware".

 This is like working on your TV the different remotes and logins to setup different streaming services.
 Once you go through the motions, you can get through quickly (for awhile until you change TV).